wheleph/wheleph.github.io/_drafts/2015-09-06-rabbitmq-async-consumption.md

 }
 ```

-It does the following stuff:
+It does the following:

-1. Opens the new connection
+1. Opens a new connection
-2. Opens the new channel on that connection
+2. Opens a new channel on that connection
-3. Declares an exchange and queue (if it doesn't exist yet)
+3. Declares an exchange and queue (if it doesn't exist yet).
+Binds them.
 4. Subscribes to the given queue

-Now let's assume that someone produces messages in the queue being listened.
-Well I would expect that those messages are going to be consumed in parallel using a [thread pool](https://www.rabbitmq.com/api-guide.html#consumer-thread-pool) that is behind a Connection.
+Now let's assume that some other program produces messages in that queue.
+I would expect that those messages are going to be consumed in parallel using a [thread pool](https://www.rabbitmq.com/api-guide.html#consumer-thread-pool) that is behind a Connection.

-However experiment show that it's not the case. `MultipleSend` below sends 100 message in the queue:
+However experiment below shows that it's not the case. `MultipleSend` sends 100 message to the queue:

 ```java
 package wheleph.rabbitmq_tutorial.concurrent_consumers;